 FMLA in Arizona

 While Arizona doesn’t have a statewide FMLA law, it did pass a paid sick leave law that went into effect on July 1, 2017.
-In addition, all businesses with 50 or more employees must follow federal FMLA regulations.
+In addition, all businesses with 50 or more employees must follow federal FMLA guidelines for employers.

 The Arizona paid sick leave law requires that employers with 15 or more employees provide at least one week of paid leave (amounting to 40 hours) to every employee, regardless of full or part-time status.
 Employers with 14 or fewer employees aren’t exempt, but they only have to provide 24 hours of paid leave.
 Because the regulations on how this leave can be used were left pretty broad, this sick time could be saved and used for any kind of personal or family illness, as well as parental leave.